ErenYeager29/AD-CRTeamer/depth/AMSI.md

 ---

-# Phase 04 â€” Part 3: AV Evasion for Binaries
+# Phase 04 — Part 3: AV Evasion for Binaries

 ---

-## SECTION 16 â€” How Defender Detects Binary Files
+## SECTION 16 — How Defender Detects Binary Files

-**ðŸ”· WHAT**
+**🔷 WHAT**

-When a file is written to disk (or opened for execution), Windows Defender scans it using a **signature database** â€” a collection of byte patterns known to appear in malicious files.
+When a file is written to disk (or opened for execution), Windows Defender scans it using a **signature database** — a collection of byte patterns known to appear in malicious files.
 Each signature is a sequence of bytes at a specific location (or anywhere in the file) that uniquely identifies a known-bad tool.

 The signature database is updated multiple times per day by Microsoft.
 New versions of known tools get new signatures within hours.

 ```
 Your Sliver beacon.exe written to disk
-          â†“
+          ↓
-Windows Defender: ReadFile â†’ scans all bytes against signature DB
+Windows Defender: ReadFile → scans all bytes against signature DB
-          â†“
+          ↓
-â”Œâ”€â”€â”€ Signature Check â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”
+┌─── Signature Check ────────────────────────────────────────┐
-â”‚  Offset 0x3A12: bytes [48 89 5C 24 08 57 48 83 EC 30 ...] â”‚
+│  Offset 0x3A12: bytes [48 89 5C 24 08 57 48 83 EC 30 ...] │
-â”‚  Match found: "Sliver beacon shellcode stub (2024-09)"    â”‚
+│  Match found: "Sliver beacon shellcode stub (2024-09)"    │
-â”‚  Result: THREAT DETECTED                                   â”‚
+│  Result: THREAT DETECTED                                   │
-â””â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”€â”˜
+└───────────────────────────────────────────────────────────┘
-          â†“
+          ↓
 File quarantined.
 Process terminated.
 ```

-**ðŸ”¶ WHY**
+**🔶 WHY**

-Signatures are cheap to check and extremely fast â€” Defender scans thousands of files per second using signatures.
+Signatures are cheap to check and extremely fast — Defender scans thousands of files per second using signatures.
 The downside: signatures only detect *known* malicious content.
 A custom tool that has never been seen before has no signature and passes.

 This is why red teamers either:
 1. Modify existing tools to break their known signatures
 2. Write entirely custom tools with no public signatures

-**âš”ï¸ HOW**
+**⚔️ HOW**

 The attack process:

 ```
 Generate payload
-      â†“
+      ↓
-Test against Defender â†’ caught?
+Test against Defender → caught?
-      â”œâ”€ YES â†’ Find the triggering bytes (ThreatCheck)
+      ├─ YES → Find the triggering bytes (ThreatCheck)
-      â”‚           â†“
+      │           ↓
-      â”‚         Fix those bytes (rename, recompile, obfuscate)
+      │         Fix those bytes (rename, recompile, obfuscate)
-      â”‚           â†“
+      │           ↓
-      â”‚         Retest â†’ repeat until clean
+      │         Retest → repeat until clean
-      â””â”€ NO â†’ Deploy
+      └─ NO → Deploy
 ```

-**ðŸ§  LOCK IT IN**
+**🧠 LOCK IT IN**

 Signatures are like a wanted poster with a photograph.
 If the criminal changes their hair, wears glasses, and grows a beard, the photograph no longer matches and they walk through checkpoints freely.
-The criminal is the same person â€” they just look different now.
+The criminal is the same person — they just look different now.
 ThreatCheck is the mirror that tells you exactly which feature of your appearance is being recognised.

 ---

-## SECTION 17 â€” ThreatCheck: Finding the Exact Trigger
+## SECTION 17 — ThreatCheck: Finding the Exact Trigger

-**ðŸ”· WHAT**
+**🔷 WHAT**

 ThreatCheck is a tool that takes a binary, performs a **binary search** on it using Windows Defender, and identifies the exact bytes that are triggering detection.
 It does this by splitting the file in half repeatedly and testing each half until it narrows down to the precise byte range causing the detection.

 ```
 File: beacon.exe (500KB)
-          â†“
+          ↓
-Split in half: test first 250KB â†’ clean
+Split in half: test first 250KB → clean
-              test last 250KB  â†’ detected
+              test last 250KB  → detected
-          â†“
+          ↓
-Split detected half: test first 125KB â†’ clean
+Split detected half: test first 125KB → clean
-                     test last 125KB  â†’ detected
+                     test last 125KB  → detected
-          â†“
+          ↓
 ...repeat until narrowed to ~50 bytes...
-          â†“
+          ↓
 Output: "Bad bytes found between offset 0x3A10 and 0x3A3F"
         "Signature: Sliver/beacon/shellcode_stub_v2"
 ```

-**Lab exercise â€” run ThreatCheck against your Sliver beacon:**
+**Lab exercise — run ThreatCheck against your Sliver beacon:**

 On Kali, generate a Sliver beacon (if not already done):